 A layoff handled through a checklist tells a story of termination.
 A transition supported by a human-centric benefits system tells a story of lasting respect.
 It mitigates long-term financial risk for your company by promoting better health outcomes.
 More importantly, it safeguards your culture and your brand.

-For the Derek in your company, it means receiving a packet that doesn’t just end things, but provides a thoughtful map for the next chapter.
-It proves that your commitment to their health and wealth was built to last, solidifying your reputation as a leader who truly cares-even when you have to say goodbye.
+For the Derek in your company, that means receiving a packet that doesn't just end things, but provides a thoughtful map for the next chapter.
+It proves that your commitment to their health and wealth was built to last, solidifying your reputation as a leader who truly cares—even when you have to say goodbye.